 Cognitive Load Theory (CLT) has recently been described by Professor Dylan Wiliam as “… the single most important thing for teachers to know” and is rapidly becoming education’s next ‘Big Thing’.
 This is some claim, so it is right that teachers will want to know more about it and more importantly how they can adapt their classroom teaching to take it into account.

-This course will share what is involved in CLT and more importantly how it impacts of pupil performance in the classroom.
+This course will share what is involved in CLT and, more importantly, how it impacts on pupil performance in the classroom.
 Specific classroom-based teaching ideas will be offered so as to avoid the so-called ‘overload’ and therefore allow pupils to learn more effectively.

 Intrinsic load and how to reduce it in the classroom